tacoda/professional-software-development/README.md

 # Professional Software Development

-> This repository is a presentation about professional software development.
+> A presentation about professional software development

 ## Building